Magic Judge Certification

 Logistics and Tournament Operations (LTO): Of course, a huge part of a level three judge’s role at events is making sure the event functions, outside of just rules and policy.
 Having the awareness to see potential bottlenecks or issues before they appear, or having the flexibility to address challenges that arise is crucial to being a level three judge.

-Personal Accountability (PAC): Previously in separate pillars, the individual qualities of self-evaluation, stress management, and maturity come together in this pillar.
+Self-Evaluation, Stress Management, and Maturity (SSM): Previously in separate pillars, the individual qualities of self-evaluation, stress management, and maturity come together in this pillar.
 Level three judges often don’t receive a lot of external feedback, and consequently, need to be able to critically evaluate their own performance.
 Furthermore, leadership roles come with significant amounts of responsibility and consequently stress.
 Being able to manage that stress and continue to lead is critical.
 Level three judges also have a degree of implicit authority in the community and it is important that they are aware of the impact their actions and words have on others.

 Teamwork, Diplomacy, and Conflict Management (TDC): While level three judges are often tasked as the authority on events, they also have to be prepared to work with other judges in any role required of them.
 Furthermore, leaders are often sought after to mediate conflict, and judges in positions of authority are often required to de-escalate disgruntled players.